astralvitz/gm/README.md

 ### Fri Sep 16, 2022
 Grateful for the access to and speed of the internet and its plentiful information on a plethora of topics, and grateful for all the iterative inventions, progress and work over the last decades/centuries to make it all happen, too!

+### Tues Sep 20, 2022
+Grateful for another day to make better decisions and shape my future with optimistic imagination.